XML RSS

 Whether you are an owner, manager or director in a larger organization that needs a full diagnostic evaluation and who wants to get a better understanding of the underlying theory...

-A very extensive online survey process has evolved from the original ODS - Organizational Diagnostic Survey to the present HALO Process [Holonomic Assessment of the Leadership of an Organization.]
+A very extensive online survey process has evolved from the original ODS - Organizational Diagnostic Survey to the present ODS-OL Process (Organizational diagnostic Survey OnLine).
 Gathering information readily from various organization levels and processing it quickly enables an extensive array of analytical reports that both pinpoint areas where the leadership process is not functioning, but also relate and enable projection to assess the impact of various solutions.

-Continuing our navigation analogy, the HALO Process is the
+Continuing our navigation analogy, the ODS-OL Process is the

-The full extent of the HALO Process is beyond our scope here but it is fully described in The Practitioner's Guide to Organizing Organizations.
+Please note - the full extent of the ODS-OL assessment process is beyond our scope here but it is fully described in PGOO - The Practitioner's Guide to Organizing an Organization.

 Family Values and Business Systems